-Dr. Tarak Choksi practices general internal medicine and geriatrics (elderly care) in Lutz, FL and Trinity, FL.
-Dr. Choksi (or staff) speaks the following languages: Gujarati and Hindi.
+Dr. Tarak Choksi sees patients in Lutz, FL and Trinity, FL.
+His medical specialties are general internal medicine and geriatrics (elderly care).
+Dr. Choksi (or staff) speaks the following foreign languages: Gujarati and Hindi.
 His areas of expertise include diabetes, obesity, and heart problems.
 Dr. Choksi is professionally affiliated with St. Joseph's Hospital, St. Joseph's Women's Hospital, and St. Joseph Children's Hospital.
 After completing medical school at Smt.
-NHL Municipal Medical College, Dr. Choksi performed his residency at New York Methodist Hospital.
-He is in-network for Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and more.
+NHL Municipal Medical College, he performed his residency at New York Methodist Hospital.
+Dr. Choksi accepts Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, in addition to other insurance carriers.

 Relevant Interests: , acid reflux (GERD)